 - 4c.
-Tell what you can do while on a campout or other outdoor activity to prevent or reduce the occurrence of injuries or exposure listed in Tenderfoot requirements 4a and 4b. - 5a.
-Explain the importance of the buddy system as it relates to your personal safety on outings and in your neighborhood.
-Use the buddy system while on a troop or patrol outing. - 5b.
+Tell what you can do while on a campout or other outdoor activity to prevent or reduce the occurrence of injuries or exposure listed in Tenderfoot requirements 4a and 4b. - 5b.
 Describe what to do if you become lost on a hike or campout. - 5c.
 Explain the rules of safe hiking, both on the highway and cross country, during the day and at night.